TaceoLabs/co-snarks/book/src/quick_start.md

 ## Compile the Circuit

 In the first step, we compile an `.r1cs` file using Circom and create a verification/proving key using SnarkJS.
-To compile the `.r1cs` file open your terminal (after installing circom) and type:
+To compile the `.r1cs` file open your terminal (after installing Circom) and type:

 ```bash
 circom multiplier2.circom --r1cs
 ```

 You will find a file called `multiplier2.r1cs` in your working folder.
-To create the keys you can either follow the circom documentation, or download the two keys from our [GitHub](https://github.com/TaceoLabs/collaborative-circom/tree/main/collaborative-circom/examples/test_vectors/multiplier2), where we created the keys already (you will need `multiplier2.zkey` and `verification_key.json`).
+To create the keys you can either follow the Circom documentation, or download the two keys from our [GitHub](https://github.com/TaceoLabs/collaborative-circom/tree/main/collaborative-circom/examples/test_vectors/multiplier2), where we created the keys already (you will need `multiplier2.zkey` and `verification_key.json`).

 ## Split the Input

 Ok, after we finished the setup, we need to prepare the inputs for the witness extension.
-If you have read the circom documentation (or used circom in the past), you will remember a step between compiling the circuits and the actual proving.
-That is, the witness extension (or "computing the witness" as circom calls it).
+If you have read the Circom documentation (or used Circom in the past), you will remember a step between compiling the circuits and the actual proving.
+That is, the witness extension (or "computing the witness" as Circom calls it).

 We prepare an input file and call it `input.json`: